-Companies are finding that hiring people with physical and mental disabilities is actually good for business.
+Companies are finding that hiring people with physical and mental disabilities is actually good for business for several reasons.

 It turns out that more of the disabled have trade certificates that the regular population, at 11 percent of the disabled population versus 9 percent for the regular population.
 Also, 17 per cent of adults with disabilities have a college degree or diploma, which is exactly the same as the general population.